virtualstyle/mfc-devtest/README.md

 ### Dev Environment

+**WARNING:** *I have committed the .env file for Laravel, and removed the .env entry from the gitignore files to ease spinning up the dev containers.*

 **NOTE:** *All of this was done on a Mac.
 Docker and various CLI tools have some weirdness on Windows machines.
 If you're on Windows, hopefully you have resolved many of the issues with the dev tools used here.*

 **NOTE:** *The seeded companies will cause errors when edited because the images are urls and not uploaded files.
 Testin g company edits should be done with companies created by users rather than the seeded values.*